-All papers must be typed, with 11/12pt Times New Roman font or something similar.
+All papers must be typed, with 12pt Times New Roman font.
 They must be well spaced with 1 inch margins.
 They should be coherent, well written, and must include proper citations.
 Cited references should include a range of book and journal references.
 Exclusively web-based references should not represent more than 25% of the total references.
 Papers will be graded on quality of research, strength of argument, organization, and style.

 It is advisable to submit your paper as pdf, unless otherwise instructed, as that is the only way to be sure that your layout and formatting will be preserved.
-In practice, you have to use Canvas to upload your paper for submission and Canvas will only allow you to submit pdfs.